Rapidfacture/rf-config/README.md

 * Simple NodeJS config read-in library
 * Loads a default or custom config file
 * Falls back on `./config/conf/config.js` (custom), then on `./config/conf.default/config.js` if no file specified
+* Loads a default or custom config folder
+* Falls back on `./config/conf/` (custom), then on `./config/conf.default/` if not specified
-* `config.path` variable used to store project paths.
-Path existence is validated
+* `config.paths` variable used to store project relative paths from root.
+Paths are made absolute and existence is validated
+* `config.configPaths` variable used to store paths relative in config folder.
+Paths are made absolute and existence is validated
 * Adds contents from ./package.json
 * Error handling; optional dependency: Uses rf-log for error logging if available